-The Tippet Rise Arts Center is a world-class arts destination situated on an 11,500 acre working cattle and sheep farm in the heart of Montana, combining music venues, working artist residences, and large-scale outdoor sculptures.
+The Tippet Rise Arts Center is a world-class arts destination situated on a 10,260-acre working cattle and sheep farm in the heart of Montana, combining music venues, working artist residences, and large-scale outdoor sculptures.
 Arup provided masterplanning, acoustics consulting, digital technology, lighting, sustainability, structural, mechanical, electrical and plumbing engineering, infrastructure, and transport design services.

 Inspired by the Arup-designed Snape Maltings Concert Hall in Aldeburgh, UK, the owners of Tippet Rise engaged Arup to guide their vision for the new centre, at the heart of which lies a commitment to acoustic excellence, integration with the natural environment, and sustainable design.

 To optimise their early masterplanning, Arup conducted various site-surveys that informed and shaped the sustainability strategy around the natural environment.
 After gathering data on the microclimate of the site, Arup helped create a renewable energy-based infrastructure plan, electric cars convey visitors around the site, ground source heat pumps heat and cool indoor spaces, and solar thermal panels and solar photovoltaics provide the primary heating and power for the center’s buildings.
 In addition, the masterplan addressed the significant infrastructure needs, designing 15mi of gravel roads, 15mi of 3-phase power lines, 5mi of fibre line, and site utility distribution, with minimal impact on the natural environment.